superkabuki/cronic/README.md

-# cronic auto-renew for certbot
+# cronic is auto-renew for certbot
 ![image](https://github.com/user-attachments/assets/2f166692-ec92-44e3-a3f9-be44d415a24b)

-# Cron based automatic certificate renewal.
+# Cron based automatic certificate discovery and renewal.

 ![image](https://github.com/user-attachments/assets/5166c335-d5de-4933-b1a5-b68336072a68)